IsolationKernel/Codes/README.md

 [3] Bi-Cun Xu, Kai Ming Ting, Zhi-Hua Zhou (2019).
 Isolation Set-Kernel and Its Application to Multi-Instance Learning.
 Proceedings of The ACM SIGKDD Conference on Knowledge Discovery and Data Mining.
 941-949.

-[4] Kai Ming Ting, Jonathan R. Wells, Takashi Washio: Isolation Kernel: The X Factor in Efficient and Effective Large Scale Online Kernel Learning.
-[CoRR abs/1907.01104 (2019)](https://dblp.uni-trier.de/db/journals/corr/corr1907.html)
+[4] Kai Ming Ting, Jonathan R. Wells, Takashi Washio (2021).
+Isolation Kernel: The X Factor in Efficient and Effective Large Scale Online Kernel Learning.
+Data Mining and Knowledge Discovery.

 [5] Kai Ming Ting, Bi-Cun Xu, Washio Takashi, Zhi-Hua Zhou (2020).
 Isolation Distributional Kernel: A new tool for kernel based anomaly detection.
 Proceedings of The ACM SIGKDD Conference on Knowledge Discovery and Data Mining.
 198-206.